by Benno Dörflinger

 New beginning after 1720

-Renewed mining attempts for lead and silver in the years after 1720 ended with losses for those involved.
-Only when Caspar Berger sold his "Maus" mine, which he had opened in 1755, to the Baron von Beroldingen did mining become more regular and successful again.
-In order to be able to process and melt the mined ores, v.
-Beroldingen in the following years first a stamping and washing plant and then a smelting plant with attached forcing furnace.
-He delivered the silver he produced to the mint in Günzburg on the Danube, where the famous Maria Theresa thalers were also minted.
+Renewed mining attempts for lead and silver in the years after 1720 ended in losses for those involved.
+Only when Caspar Berger sold his “Maus” mine, which he opened in 1755, to Baron von Beroldingen did regular and successful mining become apparent again.
+In order to be able to process and smelt the mined ores, v.
+In the following years, Beroldingen first built a stamping and washing plant and then a smelting plant with an attached drive furnace.
+He delivered the silver produced to the mint in Günzburg on the Danube, where the famous Maria Theresia thalers were also minted.

-In 1776, the Iselin brothers from Basel bought the "Maus" pit with all the open-cast buildings.
-They ran the plant with varying degrees of success until mining in the Mauswald came to a standstill due to the Napoleonic Wars.
+In 1776, the Iselin brothers from Basel bought the “Maus” mine with all the open-cast buildings.
+They operated the plant with varying success until the Napoleonic Wars brought mining in the Mauswald to a standstill.

 Near the Todtnauer Hut, below the Feldberg summit, lies the Rotenbach mine, which was already important in the Middle Ages.
 It was founded in 1761 with the support of the Freiburg mining judge v.
 Mohr was examined by some miners and soon put into operation.
 The mined copper and lead ores were transported to Hofsgrund, as there was no smelting plant on the Rotenbach.

-In the upper part of the mine field at an altitude of over 1300m was the highest tunnel and shaft system in the Black Forest.
-So it becomes understandable when a report to Vienna complains: "Because of the winter, the silver and copper mines have to remain unworked for over six months."
+In the upper part of the mine field at an altitude of over 1300m was the highest tunnel and shaft complex in the Black Forest.
+So it becomes understandable when a report to Vienna complains: “Because of the winter, the silver and copper mine has to remain unworked for over six months.”

-After a brief interruption to operations, a new attempt was made after 1794 to resume mining on the Rotenbach on a larger scale.
-The Imperial and Royal Court approved the construction of a stamp mill with seven stamps, an ore washing plant and a spacious colliery house.
-When the upper Wiesental was handed over to the Duke of Modena in 1803, the facilities on the Rotenbach were entered in the log book as “fully functional”.
+After a short interruption in operations, a new attempt was made after 1794 to resume mining on the Rotenbach on a larger scale.
+The Imperial and Royal Court Chamber supported the construction of a stamping mill with seven stamps, an ore wash and a spacious mine house.
+When the upper Wiesental was handed over to the Duke of Modena in 1803, the Rotenbach facilities were recorded in the record book as “fully functional”.

-A trade union, which consisted mainly of Swiss citizens, built in the mining fields "St. MariaAnna" in Fahl, in the "Water Hole" and on the "Silberberg".
-The Freiburg mining judge H. von Carato made great contributions to the establishment of this company.
-He also worked out proposals for the operation of the pits.
-His plan was to excavate both the Maria Anna tunnel and the water hole tunnel to the south in order to reach the Silberberggang.
-Particularly impressive was v.
-Carato that with the water hole tunnel the Silberberggang could be undercut by almost 1784 m, "a truly rare Saigerhöhe", as he respectfully noted in a report.
-The company was not able to achieve its goal of mining silver because it had to stop operations due to the events of the war.
+A union, which consisted mainly of Swiss citizens, had been building “St. MariaAnna” in Fahl, in the “Wasserloch” and on the “Silberberg”.
+The Freiburg mining judge H. von Carato made great contributions to the creation of this company.
+He also developed proposals for operating the mines.
+His plan called for driving south through both the Maria Anna tunnel and the Wasserloch tunnel in order to reach the Silberberggang.
+What was particularly impressive was v.
+Carato said that with the waterhole tunnel the Silberberggang could be undercut by almost 1784 m, “a truly rare Saigerhöhe,” as he respectfully noted in a report.
+The company was unable to achieve its goal of mining silver because it had to stop operations due to the war.

-In the 19th century, there were mining activities in the upper Wiesental, which in the meantime had been detached from Austria and assigned to the Margraviate of Baden.
-So in the pit "Maus" in Todtnau, "Bernhard" in Geschwend, "Ludwig" in Aitern and "Stephanie" in Schönenberg.
-But in all factories work had to be stopped after a few years.
+In the 19th century, mining activity again took place in some corridors in the upper Wiesental, which had meanwhile been separated from Austria and assigned to the Margraviate of Baden.
+So in the “Maus” mine in Todtnau, “Bernhard” in Geschwend, “Ludwig” in Aitern and “Stephanie” in Schönenberg.
+But work had to stop in all factories after a few years.
 Mining finally came to a standstill around 1890.

 Fluorspar period 1914-1974